Dave DeBusschere

-David Albert DeBusschere (October 16, 1940 – May 14, 2003) was an American professional National Basketball Association (NBA) player and coach and Major League Baseball (MLB) player.
+David Albert DeBusschere (October 16, 1940 – May 14, 2003) was an American professional basketball player and coach, and professional baseball player.
 He played for the Chicago White Sox of MLB in 1962 and 1963 and in the NBA for the Detroit Pistons from 1962 through 1968 and for the New York Knicks from 1968 to 1974.
 He was also the head coach for the Pistons from 1964 through 1967.

 DeBusschere was inducted into the Naismith Memorial Basketball Hall of Fame in 1983.
 In 1996, DeBusschere was named as one of the 50 greatest players in NBA history.
 In October 2021, DeBusschere was again honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.

 Early life

-DeBusschere was born in Detroit to parents Peter Marcell and Dorothy DeBusschere.
+DeBusschere was born in Detroit to parents Peter Marcel and Dorothy DeBusschere.
 He attended Austin Catholic Preparatory School and inspired the "White Shirted Legion" (the tradition of wearing white shirts to the school's games to make fans more visible).
 As a junior, he was named all-state, and in his senior year of 1957–58, in just the school's third year of organized basketball, he led his team to the Michigan Class A high school basketball championship, scoring 32 points despite fouling out midway through the fourth quarter as the Friars defeated Benton Harbor High School and DeBusschere's future NBA rival forward Chet Walker.

+“Debusschere” is a Dutch-language surname, as his family had come from Torhout in West Flanders in Belgium.
+Although its Dutch pronunciation would have been closer to “de-bus-ghe-re”, Dave DeBusschere used an anglicized pronunciation of “De Busher”, by which he was always known.